h3x49r4m/desmos-gallery/README.rst

 Desmos Gallery
 ==============

-A web application for creating, saving, and browsing mathematical graphs using the Desmos API.
-Supports both 2D and 3D graphing with tag-based organization.
+A modern web application for creating, saving, and browsing mathematical graphs using the Desmos API.
+Features both 2D and 3D graphing capabilities with an intuitive interface and comprehensive batch operations.

 Features
 --------